jnphilipp/gnome-pass-search-provider/README.md

 Ensure that python>=3.5 and python-gobject are installed on your system and that pass is setup.

-Install Python 3 fuzzywuzzy module.
-Depending on your distribution this can be packaged as python-fuzzywuzzy, python3-fuzzywuzzy or you might need to install it with pip:
+For the search the Python 3 fuzzywuzzy module is required the make will try to install the package python3-fuzzywuzzy.
+To install it with pip:
 ```shell
 python3 -m pip install fuzzywuzzy
 ```